-Zyrtec (cetirizine) is asecond generation antihistamine which can be used on cats to treat allergy related symptoms.
-Antihistamines work by blocking the effects of histamine on the certain cells within the body.
+Zyrtec (cetirizine) is a second-generation antihistamine which can treat allergy-related symptoms in cats.
+Antihistamines work by blocking the effects of histamine on certain cells within the body.
 When a cat has an allergic response, mast cells and basophils release histamine which binds to cells containing H1 receptors.
 Four types of receptors have been identified so far.

-H3 – Located in the neurones of the brain, influences neurotransmission.
+- H3 – Located in the neurons of the brain, influences neurotransmission.

-The effects of histamine on the H1 receptors includes the following:
+The effects of histamine on the H1 receptors include the following:

-Causes vasodilation (expansion) of the blood cells causes more blood to flow to the area and increases permeability, which makes them leaky.
+- Vasodilation: Expansion (widening) of the blood cells causes more blood to flow to the area and increases permeability, which makes them leaky.
 This allows white blood cells and blood plasma proteins to move out of blood vessel and migrate to the affected site.
-This leaking of fluid causes localised swelling.
+This leaking of fluid leads to localised swelling.

-Bronchoconstriction is the constriction (or narrowing) of the airways in the lungs caused by the smooth muscle contracting.
+- Bronchoconstriction: Narrowing of the airways in the lungs caused by smooth muscle contracting.

 Antihistamines are either first generation or second generation.
-First generation are older and generally cheaper to purchase however are able to cross the blood-brain barrier leading to sedative effect.
-They also have a shorter half life, meaning more frequent dosages are necessary.
+First generation is older and generally cheaper to purchase however can cross the blood-brain barrier leading to sedative effect.
+They also have a shorter half-life, meaning more frequent dosages are necessary.
 Zyrtec is a second generation antihistamine.

 First generation antihistamines include:

 Second generation antihistamines are newer, but often more expensive.
-Benefits of second generation include less drowsiness due to a lower blood-brain barrier penetration and a longer half-life, so once daily administration is usually all that is required (which is good when trying to pill cats).
-Second generation antihistamines include:
+Benefits of second generation include less drowsiness due to a lower blood-brain barrier penetration as well as a longer half-life.
+This means once a day administration is usually all that is required.
+Second generation antihistamines may include:

 Throughout the article, I refer to this medication as Zyrtec, because that is what most pet owners call the product.
 Zyrtec is, in fact, the patented name for, cetirizine, but as it is now off-patent, there are many generic products available with the same ingredient as Zyrtec.